mtgrosser/l10n/README.md

 ### Active Record attribute translations

-Translated attributes provide a _t suffix, which maps to the column determined by the current locale.
+Translated attributes provide an attr_t suffix, which maps to the column determined by the current locale.
 Actual attribute accessors are never remapped.

 ```ruby
 class Fruit < ActiveRecord::Base